department-of-veterans-affairs/vagov-content/pages/education/eligibility.md

 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

 You may be able to get educational and career counseling (also called Chapter 36) if you’ll be discharged from active duty within 6 months.
-You may also qualify for these services if you separated from active duty not more than 1 year ago, didn’t receive a dishonorable discharge, and qualify as a Veteran for educational assistance under a VA educational program.
-Your qualified dependents may also be eligible for counseling under certain programs.<br>
+You may also qualify for these services if you separated from active duty not more than 1 year ago, didn’t receive a dishonorable discharge, and qualify as a Veteran for educational assistance under a VA educational program. <br>
 [Learn more about educational and career counseling](/careers-employment/education-and-career-counseling/).
 <br>

 </div>
 </div>

+</div><div markdown="0"><br></div>

 <div class="feature" markdown="1" itemscope itemtype="http://schema.org/Question">
 <h3 itemprop="name"> What should I do if I received an other than honorable, bad conduct, or dishonorable discharge?</h3>